(Ir)rationality in AI: State of the Art, Research Challenges and Open Questions: Introduction

 The aim of this article is to provide a comprehensive survey of rationality and irrationality within AI, as well as to set out the open questions in this area.
 Section \ref{sec2} introduces the varying definitions of rationality in different disciplines: the section begins by setting out how it is understood in AI and how this may be assessed, then surveys the definition of rationality in three disciplines that have most heavily influenced the conception within AI: economics, philosophy, and psychology.
 As we will see, the interdisciplinary nature of AI means that developments in computer science have been heavily influenced by notions of rationality in other fields.
 A comparison of all four disciplines is presented in Table \ref{disciplines}.
-Section \ref{sec3} details \textit{rationally irrational} behaviours, defined as behaviours violate typical assumptions of rationality, but that can be shown to be rational under certain conditions.
-Section \ref{sec4} then surveys existing methods for identifying and interacting with irrational agents.
-Section \ref{sec5} focuses on the interplay between human and AI: both how human irrationality can be incorporated into AI design in a beneficial way, as well as how the rationality of machines can have an impact on human-AI interactions.
-Finally, Section \ref{sec6} presents a number of open questions that remain to be addressed in this area – these constitute both fundamental theoretical questions, as well as potential avenues for research from a methodological standpoint.
+Section \ref{sec3} details \textit{rationally irrational} behaviours, defined as behaviours that violate typical assumptions of rationality, but that can be shown to be rational under certain conditions (see Table \ref{types}).
+This section also includes a discussion of perceived irrationality in GenAI.
+Section \ref{sec4} then surveys existing methods for identifying and interacting with irrational agents; literature included in this section is summarised in Tables \ref{identification} and \ref{interaction}.
+Section \ref{sec5} focuses on the interplay between humans and AI: both how human irrationality can be incorporated into AI design in a beneficial way, as well as how the rationality of machines can have an impact on human-AI interactions.
+Section \ref{sec6} explores the new challenges brought about by GenAI, including tensions between what we train models to maximise for and how we evaluate their output.
+Finally, Section \ref{sec7} presents a number of open questions that remain to be addressed in this area – these constitute both fundamental theoretical questions, as well as potential avenues for research from a methodological standpoint.